chlp/fsec-hw/telemetry-collector/README.md

 To launch the services, use `docker-compose up -d`.
 This will launch localstack, sensor-fleet and telemetry-collector to run on the background.
 Previously lets look at environment variables.

+_Application starts with several of errors, waiting for SQS Queue to start._

 ### Environment variables

 Inside `docker-compose.yml` you can find several environment variables for service `telemetry-collector`.
 Main of them: